jamstooks/jamstooks/README.md

 ### 👋 &nbsp; Hi!

 I build **smart traps** for invasive animals at [Wild Vision Systems](https://wildvision.ai), designing:
-- embedded systems with python and c++
+- embedded systems on microcontrolers with python and c++
 - mobile-first apps with react
-- a backing platform with node
+- backing platform with node on aws
 - AI models for image classification and object detection

 <!--